gimmer/RPG-Maker-MV-Plugins/Plugins/MZ/Gimmer_YaBoring/README.md

 ## Gimmer_YaBoring

 Allows any events with only dialogue in them to be walked away from and cancelled.
-Now you can have random flavour text NPCs but not players can leave if they want
+Now you can have random flavour text NPCs but now players can leave if they want

 #### Text Tutorial: